stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 participant R, as long as escrow account E already has a trustline for the asset being deposited.

-If participant I wishes to deposit an asset that escrow account E does not hold a trustline for, the [Add or Remove Trustlines](#Add-or-Remove-Trustlines) process must be used first.
+If participant I wishes to deposit an asset that escrow account E does not hold a trustline for, the [Add Trustlines](#Add-Trustline) process must be used first.

 #### Deposit by Responder

-Participant R may deposit into the channel without coordination with participant R, as long as escrow account E already has a trustline for the asset being deposited, and as long as participants R's intent is to make a payment of the same value to participant I.  Any amounts deposited to the payment channel without coordination will be disbursable to participant I.
+Participant R may deposit into the channel without coordination with participant R, as long as escrow account E already has a trustline for the asset being deposited, and as long as participants R's intent is to make a payment of the same value to participant I. Any amounts deposited to the payment channel without coordination will be disbursable to participant I at close.

 Participant R must coordinate with participant I to deposit any amount that it does not intend to pay participant I. The participants use the following process: